xudan168/anoma-academy/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests to improve the platform.
+Please feel free to submit issues, feature requests, or pull requests.

+## 📞 Contact

+For questions or support, please contact the development team through the provided social media links.

 ---

-**Anoma Academy** - Making blockchain education fun, interactive, and accessible for everyone! 🚀
+*Built with ❤️ for the Anoma community*